GenomicsAotearoa/methods-and-musings/metagenomic_ont/3_error_correction.md

 ### Approach two - error correction and assembly

-The most obvious issue with load-read sequencing at the moment is the comparatively high error rate of Nanopore and PacBio sequencing when compared with Illumina technology.
+The most obvious issue with long-read sequencing at the moment is the comparatively high error rate of Nanopore and PacBio sequencing when compared with Illumina technology.
 To circumvent this, there are a number of tools for using high-quality, short sequences to correct the error-prone long sequences in order to improve assembly.

 ----